“Don’t tell me where your priorities are. Show me where you spend your money and I’ll tell you what they are.” —James W. Frick

 And on top of the cost of the liquor, think of that indirect saving from not eating rubbish or buying crap we don’t need on eBay or Amazon!

-Even reducing the amount we spend on ‘mothers ruin’ just a little can have a positive impact on our finances and our health.
+Even reducing the amount we spend on ‘mothers ruin’ just a little can save money and have a positive impact on our finances and our health.

 Cars on Finance